bingecraft-net/velocity-discord-relay/README.md

 ## demo

-The Cheaper Netherite Repair plugin will soon be running on the [bingecraft.net Minecraft server](https://bingecraft.net).
+The Cheaper Netherite Repair plugin is running on the [bingecraft.net Minecraft server](https://bingecraft.net).

 ## installation